Basil Collyns: Operation Overlord

 In January 1944 Collyns returned to operations with a posting to No. 65 Squadron, which was based at Gravesend as part of the 2nd Tactical Air Force and operated the North American Mustang III fighter, the first squadron in the RAF to be equipped with this type of aircraft.
 It was tasked with making sweeps to France and long range bomber escort missions, later adding fighter-bombing duties as it operated in support of Operation Overlord, the forthcoming invasion of Normandy.
 On 19 April, he was credited with half shares in a damaged Junkers Ju 52 transport and Bf 109, both shot up while on the ground.
 While on a Ranger mission, where the RAF fighters flew well into occupied territory looking for targets of opportunity, he shot down a Junkers Ju 88 medium bomber and shared in the destruction of another, both near Aalborg, on 17 May.
 On 10 June, he destroyed a Bf 109 near Caen.

-On 15 June Collyns was transferred to No. 19 Squadron, which also flew the Mustang III, and five days later damaged a Focke Wulf 190 fighter near Dreux.
+On 15 June Collyns was transferred to No. 19 Squadron, which also flew the Mustang III, and five days later damaged a Focke-Wulf Fw 190 fighter near Dreux.
 On 22 June, while strafing German artillery positions, his Mustang was hit by anti-aircraft fire and he had to bail out.
 He was collected by Allied soldiers and returned to England to rejoin his unit.
 He destroyed a Fw 190 on 9 August, sharing in the destruction of another the same day near Chartres.
 By this time flying from a base in Normandy, on 15 August he damaged two Fw 190s and also claimed a Bf 109 as probably destroyed near Dreux.
 Flying east of Paris on 20 August he shot down a Fw 190 but then suffered the same fate himself.
 His Mustang crashed nearby Rouvres and he was thrown from the cockpit and killed.

 Collyns was posthumously awarded the Distinguished Flying Cross.
 The citation, published in The London Gazette read:

 At the time of his death, Collyns was credited with having destroyed five German aircraft and with a share in two more, plus one probably destroyed and three damaged.
 He also damaged two German aircraft on the ground.
 Originally buried at Rouvres, after the war his remains were moved to Villenueve-St. Georges Communal Cemetery, to the south-east of Paris.